skilld-labs/kaizer/scripts/theme-generator/README.md

 as a layout, as a view style, and so on.
 So potentially you can build ~60% of the web-site only by using `UI Patterns` and configuration of them via admin back-office.

-However, it's not a `native` integration.
-It's a large ecosystem with a lot of custom code.

 ### Our native integration

 We wanted to get rid of all the extra layers to connect components in Drupal and stay native and flexible